Union Square, San Francisco: Events

-Union Square hosts many public concerts and events.
+Union Square hosts public concerts and events.
 Public views of the square can be seen from surrounding high places such as the Sir Francis Drake Hotel, Macy's top floor, and the Grand Hyatt hotel.
 The Union Square Business Improvement District was founded in 1999 and focused primarily on cleaning and safety issues.
 The BID also deals with marketing, advocacy, streetscapes, and capital improvement programs.
 The Union Square BID has been criticized by some as acting in a harassing manner toward homeless people at times, to deter them from being there.

 During the holiday season, an ice skating rink and Christmas tree are set up.